iPhoring/PIDController/README.md

 3. Third step is to find a good Ki value to reduce the steady-state error.

-The initial values selected for Kp,Ki,Kd are [0.08,0.0005,7.5]
+The initial values selected for Kp,Ki,Kd are [0.08,0.0005,7.5] respectively.

-### Twiddle
+### Optimization using Twiddle
-An algorithm that is used to optimized the parameters.
+In order to further optimize the initial PID values, an algorithm named Twiddle is used.
 This was designed by Sebastian Thrun, Udacity.
 Please see the below video

 [![Twiddler by Sebastian Thrun, Udacity](images/Image3.png)](https://www.youtube.com/watch?v=2uQ2BSzDvXs)

-#### Twiddler Algorithm
+#### Twiddle Algorithm
 ![image2](images/Image2.png)

 ---
-#### Implementation and Intgration:
+#### Twiddle Implementation and Intgration:
 I added a new member function to PID controller for Twiddler.
 The main.cpp is altered to integrate the Twiddle algorithm.
-The main.cpp run the Twiddle 4 times to find the optimized value.
+The main.cpp runs the Twiddle for 4 times to find the optimized value.
 It also controls the timestep/frames before accepting the CTE.
-The main.cpp also implements a second Twiddle to control the car speed based on difference between the set point speed and current speed.
+The main.cpp also implements a second Twiddle to control the car speed based on the difference between the set point speed and current speed.
 This allows the car to make a safe run around the track.
 The steering Twiddle turns itself off after running it for 4 times.

 ![image5](images/Image5.png)